ANUJT65/Eternal-Social/README.md

 - AI **analyzes content credibility** using cross-referenced sources.
 - Blockchain ensures **verified news sources** are immutable.
 - Misinformation is flagged, and users are alerted before sharing.
-- AI bots **crawl & verify** trending news from trusted sources.
-- Users can see a **trust score** for each news article.

 #### 🎭 **3) Deep Fake Detection**
-- AI scans images/videos for **manipulated media** using advanced detection models.
+- AI scans images/videos for **manipulated media** using Deep Learning models.
-- Social platforms are alerted to **remove flagged content**.

 #### 💬 **4) Empathy Mode**
 - Users can **enable Empathy Mode** to transform their messages into a more **positive and constructive tone**.